DREAM-ODA-OS/IngestionEngine/README.md

 0. It is assumed the DM is either already running or will be started more or less concurrently with the IE; the IE will wait some time (configurable) for the DM to be available.
-0. For testing, start the Ingestion Engine via django's development server.
+0. For testing, start the Ingestion Engine via the suplied script 'ie'; it will check to see if initialization is needed and then run django's development server.
 Note the dev server should not be used for production or for pages publicly accessible from the Internet.

     ```
     cd oda/iedir
-    ./manage.py runserver <port>
+    ./ie [port]
     ```
 _port_ is optional and specifies where the ingestion engine is listening.
 As a django application the default is 8000.

-If the DM is also running, then a successfuly completed start-up of the IE is indicated by the following line being logged to the logfile and to stdout:
+`ie` is a script that runs `./manage.py syncdb` if needed (e.g. on first time startup) to ininialise the Ingestion Engine's database and to pre-load a test-scenario.
+Then it runs `./manage.py runserver` If the DM is also running, then a successfuly completed start-up of the IE is indicated by the following line being logged to the logfile and to stdout:

     ```
     DM Port OK, waited 22.2 secs.